decentraland/documentation/content/creator/sdk7/3d-essentials/colliders.md

 ### Pointer blocking

 Only shapes that have colliders can be activated with [pointer events]({{< ref "/content/creator/sdk7/interactivity/button-events/click-events.md" >}}).
-An entity also needs to have a collider to block pointer events from going through it and hit entities behind it.
+An entity also needs to have a collider to block pointer events from going through it and prevent hitting entities behind it.
 So for example, a player can't pick something up that is locked inside a chest, if the chest has colliders around it.
-The player's pointer events are only affected by collider meshes, not by the model's visible geometry.
+The player's pointer events are only affected by meshes that are active in the `ColliderLayer.CL_POINTER` layer.

-For colliders to affect pointer events, they must be on the `ColliderLayer.CL_POINTER` layer.
 By default, a MeshCollider affects both the Physics and the Pointer layers, but you can change this value to only affect one, or neither, and to affect custom layers instead.

 ```ts
 // only responds to player physics